Surveying for Dormice in an Exmoor Wood

 The next tricky job involved in the surveying for dormice is to catch the extremely quick and agile mammals before they escaped into the Exmoor wood!
 As we observed, this isn’t always easy!

 Surveying the Mice

 Once in the hand, they are sexed and then transferred to a smaller bag to be weighed.
 They weigh no more than 30/35g, this little one was under 20g – so at this time of year probably a juvenile.
 Dormice will usually have 4 to 5 young, born in the summer inside a nest made from strips of bark and grass.
-This is usually constructed amongst branches or in a hedgerow.
+This is typically constructed amongst branches or in a hedgerow.
 The mother tends to her young for up to 8 weeks.
-Then at about 3 weeks old they leave the nest to forage with her – distinguishable by their greyer fur.
+Then, at about 3 weeks old, they leave the nest to forage with her – distinguishable by their greyer fur.
 They keep this colouration for a year until they become sexually mature themselves.
-At this point their fur changes to the golden colour associated with Hazel Dormice.
+At this point, their fur changes to the golden colour associated with Hazel Dormice.

 The whole process is now reversed.
 A few leaves are collected from nearby trees and the mouse is carefully ‘posted’ back into the box hole.
 When the surveyor is sure that their furry tail is well out of the way, the hole is plugged with the leaves.
 The mouse is actually perfectly capable of chewing through the leaves to get out again.
 However, they ensure that the box can be re-fastened to the tree with the mouse safely tucked up inside.

 Dormouse diets vary depending on food availability throughout the year.
 Flowers, insects, caterpillars, nuts, seeds and berries all form part of the food they eat.
 One of the best indicators of their presence in a woodland are indeed neatly nibbled hazelnut shells.